bmreddy11/bmreddy11/README.md

 **ABOUT ME...**
 <p align='center'>
 <h4> My name is Mallikharjuna Reddy.
 I am a Software Developer.
-Professional in design, and development of n-Tier distributed, Enterprise applications using Java/J2EE technologies and Spring Boot development professional. </h4>
+Professional in design, and development of n-Tier distributed, Enterprise applications using Java/J2EE technologies.
+I am a Spring Boot development professional. </h4>